What can you do with a degree from Bethel College?

-I had diverse interests and at Bethel I was encouraged to keep my options open, she says.
+I had diverse interests and at Bethel I was encouraged to keep my options open, she said.
 She was accepted into a graduate program at the University of Colorado-Boulder, in political science focused on international relations and peace research, but ultimately chose medicine.

-She is now CEO of Boston Med-Flight, a critical care transport service (helicopter, jet and ground) for patients in New England, supported largely by the six major teaching hospitals in the Boston area.
+Until the time of her death, Suzanne was CEO of Boston Med-Flight, a critical care transport service (helicopter, jet and ground) for patients in New England, supported largely by the six major teaching hospitals in the Boston area.

-As it turns out, Suzanne says,
+As it turns out, Suzanne said,

 I’m in a very political arena, very competitive in some parts of the country.
 One thing I learned at Bethel – you always invite everyone to the party.
 From all our game theory discussions, I learned how to get everybody [into a position] where they can all win.

 At Bethel, everyone can succeed and be recognized in something.
 At a larger institution, you’re not always able to do that.
 I developed the skills I needed to succeed.

 Palwasha Kakar ’99

 Bible and Religion